zenml-io/zenml/docs/book/misc/debugging.md

 Join our Slack channel [here](https://zenml.io/slack-invte).

 ### 🔷 When to get help?
-Before posting anything on Slack it's a good idea to first
+Before posting anything on Slack it's a good idea to first to search to see if the issue you're facing already has a solution in place.

+Here are a few places to start:
 * Search on Slack using the built-in Slack search function at the top of the page.
 ![search](../assets/misc/slack_search_bar.png)
 * Search on [GitHub issues](https://github.com/zenml-io/zenml/issues).
-to see if the issue you're facing already has a solution in place.
 * Search the [docs](https://docs.zenml.io) using the search bar in the top right corner of the page.
 ![search](../assets/misc/doc_search_bar.png)
-* Also, check out the [Common errors](#-common-errors) section below.
+* Check out the [Common errors](#-common-errors) section below.
+* Search on https://open.crowd.dev/zenml for issues older than 90 days on our Slack channel.
+![search](../assets/misc/opendev_search_bar.png)

 Chances are you'd find your answers there.

-Our current Slack plan only lets you search chat history within the past 90 days.
-If you'd like to view older chats, we recommend that you head to https://open.crowd.dev/zenml and type your query in the search bar.
-![search](../assets/misc/opendev_search_bar.png)

-It should surface chats older than 90 days from our channel.
-In most cases, it's not very relevant, but it's there if you'd like to peer further into the past.

-If you can't find any clue, then it's time to post your questions on Slack.
+If you can't find any clue, then it's time to post your question on Slack.

 ### 🎯 How to post on Slack?
 When posting on Slack it's useful to provide the following information (when applicable) so that we get a